Compiling BASIC Program Files

 Through VS Code task

-By using VS Code task, users can compile or catalog multiple BASIC programs at the same time.
+By using VS Code tasks, users can compile or catalog multiple BASIC programs at the same time.

 Create a BASIC build task